Agutaya: American era

+World War II

+During the war, Gaudencio Abordo, an Agutayano, became renowned for becoming the Governor of Free Palawan, leading a guerrilla movement along with other leaders.
+During this war, two sailboats were lost.
+One came from Mindoro and out of the 60 men only 4 survived.
+Another sailboat was hired by lepers from Culion who wanted to return home to Panay and Negros Island.
+When they arrived in San Jose in Antique, they were ordered by the Japanese government to return to Culion.
+They were reluctant so they anchored at San Pedro near San Jose.
+When they arrived, the Japanese machine gunned all of them and set the sailboat on fire.

 Geography

 Agutaya Island is the second largest of the Cuyo group with an area of about 4.5 sqmi.
 The north-eastern part is hilly.
 Four peaks tower over the island.
-The middle and highest of the four peaks, 885 ft high, is covered with cogon grass (Imperata arundinacea), the others being wooded.
+The middle and highest of the four peaks, 885 ft high, is covered with cogon grass (Imperata arundinacea), the others are wooded.

 Native sailboats used to be unable to sail to and from the nearby island of Cuyo (only 20 miles away), due to the strength of the monsoon, either the Northwest monsoon in wintertime, or the Southwest monsoon in summer.

 Volcano

 Agutaya is an inactive volcano, 120 m ASL, located at 11°09′N 120°57′E, in the province of Palawan in the Philippines.

 Philippine Institute of Volcanology and Seismology (Phivolcs) lists Agutaya as inactive.

 Barangays

-The Municipality of Agutaya is politically subdivided into 10 barangays.
+Agutaya is politically subdivided into 10 barangays.
+Each barangay consists of puroks and some have sitios.